-Global mobile phone market, in terms of handset sales, registered 3.6% growth in Q2, 2013.
-While the overall sales of mobile phones reached to 435 million units, Smartphone sales outpaced feature phone first time ever.
-Against 225 million Smartphones that were sold in the second quarter of the year, sales of feature phone totaled to 210 million.
-This resulted in negative year-over-year growth of 21 percent for feature phone market while Smartphone market witnessed 46.5 percent positive growth compare to a year back quarter.
+Global mobile phone market, in terms of handset sales, registered 3.6% growth in Q2 2013.
+While the overall sales of mobile phones reached 435 million units, Smartphone sales outpaced feature phone first time ever.
+Against 225 million Smartphones that were sold in the second quarter of the year, sales of feature phone totalled 210 million.
+This resulted in the negative year-over-year growth of 21 per cent for feature phone market, while the Smartphone market witnessed 46.5 per cent positive growth compared to a year back quarter.

 In Smartphone Vendors, industry leader Samsung widened the gap with its closest rival Apple.
-Samsung’s Smartphone market share reached to 31.7% in Q2, 2013 while Apple shrinked to 14.2% market, losing 4.6% market share compare to same quarter a year ago.
+Samsung’s Smartphone market share reached 31.7% in Q2, 2013 while Apple shrank to 14.2% market, losing 4.6% market share compared to the same quarter a year ago.
 In Q2, 2013, Apple managed to sell more number of iPhone compare to same duration a year back though, the company failed to match the overall Smartphone industry growth.
-Samsung sold 71.3 million Smartphones in Q2,2013 compare to 31.8 million units (iPhone) by Apple.
-LG electronics – another Korean electronics giant – secured third position in Smartphone industry by selling 11.4 million handsets, followed by Lenovo and ZTE that sold 10.6 million and 9.6 million Smartphones respectively.
+Samsung sold 71.3 million smartphones in Q2 2013 compared to 31.8 million units (iPhone) by Apple.
+LG electronics – another Korean electronics giant – secured the third position in Smartphone industry by selling 11.4 million handsets, followed by Lenovo and ZTE that sold 10.6 million and 9.6 million Smartphones respectively.

-Google Android wiped out the complete Smartphone market in the second quarter with absolute no competition.
-Android powered nearly 177.8 million Smartphones sold in Q2, 2013 and captured 79% of Smartphone OS market.
+Google Android wiped out the complete Smartphone market in the second quarter with absolutely no competition.
+Android-powered nearly 177.8 million smartphones sold in Q2, 2013 and captured 79% of smartphone OS market.
 Microsoft overtook Blackberry by powering 7.4 million units, with 3.3% market during the quarter.

-Samsung and Android presented the strong hold over the global Smartphone market in Q2, 2013.
-Out of 177.8 million Android Smartphones, sold in second quarter, Samsung made nearly 41% units.
-As the trend is doomed to stay for next few quarters, global Smartphone market is turning out to be a race of only 3 pacing up horses – Android, iOS and Windows Phone Os (Microsoft).
+Samsung presented the stronghold over the global smartphone market in Q2 2013.
+Out of 177.8 million Android smartphones, sold in the second quarter, Samsung made nearly 41% units.
+As the trend is doomed to stay for next few quarters, global smartphone market is turning out to be a race of only 3 pacing up horses – Android, iOS and Windows Phone Os (Microsoft).